ppy/osu-wiki/wiki/Glossary/en.md

 A common exception to beat spacing is stacked hitcircles.

 To ensure consistent beat spacing, turn on the `Distance Snap` button on the right-hand side of the editor.
-You can choose a beat spacing value by holding `ALT` and sliding the selector at the top right until you reach the desired value.
+You can choose a beat spacing value by holding `Alt` and sliding the selector at the top right until you reach the desired value.
 Note that the higher the value would allow a more difficult beatmap.

 ### Beatmap